 The Chase Ink Cash is subject to the 5/24 Rule.
 This rule was enacted by Chase to prevent “churners” from scoring their sign-up bonuses too many times.
 The 5/24 rule states that you will not be approved for any UR-earning card if you were approved for five or more new accounts in the last 24-months.
 Some Chase co-branded cards also fall under this rule as well.

-Try these alternatives if the Ink Cash is not for you:
+Try these alternatives if the Ink Business Cash is not for you:

-Despite the similar name, this card is more complicated than its simple “sibling”.
+Despite the similar name, this card is more simple than it “sibling”.
 The Ink Business Unlimited earns 1.5x UR points on all purchases.
-It also comes with the same sign-up bonus as the Ink Cash.
-This card is the business equivalent of the Freedom Unlimited.
+It also comes with the same sign-up bonus as the Ink Business Cash.
+This card is the business equivalent of the Chase Freedom Unlimited.

 Entrepreneurs rejoice!
 This is a fantastic card for most startups and small businesses.
 It has no annual fee, a large and balanced sign-up bonus, and potential to be a long-term keeper card.